When The Lights Went Out…

 There are years behind these words.
 The exhaustion of constantly being watched, while no one truly saw me.
 The impossible tightrope walk between modest enough, mother enough, faithful enough… and somehow always too much.
 Too present.
 Too blonde.
 Too quiet.
 Too visible.
 Too unhealed to be holy, but too strong to break.

-Because love isn’t measured in the spotlight… It’s measured in who stays when the lights go out.
+Love isn’t measured in the spotlight… It’s measured in who stays when the lights go out.

 AND that is something rarer than most realize.